velvokay/UCLive/README.md

 # UCLive

 UClive is an academic planning tool that helps students find the college courses they need.
-It is written with the Flask framework and served by AWS EC2.
+It is written with the Flask framework and served by AWS EC2 utilizing AWS Elastic Beanstalk.
+Check it out at http://www.uclive.elasticbeanstalk.com !

 ## Features
 * Easy-to-read report of course schedules for every school